dillionhuston/fast-api-example/README.md

 poetry build
 ```

 This will create a `dist` folder in the root containing a `.whl` file, and a `.tar.gz` file.
-The wheel can either be
-pushed to a package repository or used directly if applicable.
+These files can either be deployed directly to a remote environment or published to package repository using the `poetry publish` command (though ideally the app would be containerised and deployed in this manner).

 ## Run the API on a Server